 There was nothing more terrifying in the trenches than the call of a gas attack — “Gas!
 Gas!”.
 This warning cry sent men scrambling for their masks as the poisonous fog enveloped them.
-Soldiers succumbed to the strangling effects of chlorine, phosgene and mustard gas for years as the stalemated armies searched for news ways to defeat each other.
+Soldiers succumbed to the strangling effects of chlorine, phosgene, and mustard gas for years as the stalemated armies searched for new ways to defeat each other.
 And it wasn’t just human combatants who suffered — many military working animals died from chemical weapons.

 After the first use of poison gas by German forces in April 1915, the British and American governments sent out a series of quickly designed masks to filter out the toxic gases and keep their soldiers alive.
 Because of the critical combat role played by dogs at the time, they also developed canine gas masks.

 The Germans used some 30,000 dogs on the Western Front, and the Entente kept around 20,000.
 Some dogs pulled heavy machine guns on trolleys, others used their keen sense of smell and hearing for sentry and scout work.
-Their small size helped them slip over and between trenches to deliver messages, shuttle medical supplies or lay down communication wires.
+Their small size helped them slip over and between trenches to deliver messages, shuttle medical supplies, or lay down communication wires.

-(Photo credit: Bettmann / Corbis / Getty).
+(Photo credit: Bettmann / Corbis / Getty Images).